ethanlee515/Compiler/README.md

 The language's grammar was provided to us in EBNF.
 We were asked to implement it as an interpreter/compiler combo.

-***WARNING: The parser currently segfaults due to a double-free after giving output.
+***WARNING: The parser currently segfaults after giving output, due to a double-free.
 If only I knew about smart pointers and ownership rules when I wrote this...
 One of these days I might come back and fix everything up here***

 ## Usage